Amber Reeves: Work and family life

 Reeves was employed by the Ministry of Labour, in charge of a section that dealt with the employment of women.
 Part of her job was encouraging workers and employers to see that women were capable of a much wider range of tasks than was usually expected.
 She later took responsibility for women's wages at the Ministry of Munitions.
 In 1919, she was appointed to the Whitley Council, but in that same year her appointment was terminated.
 Humbert Wolfe, a public servant, wrote to Matthew Nathan, the secretary of the council, pointing out that Amber's termination was chiefly on the grounds that she was a married woman, and that letting her go from the public service was "really stupid".

 By 1921, her vigour in the women workers' cause had led her to come up against ex-servicemen who exercised considerable power through their associations.
 She was told a deputation of MPs had approached the minister and claimed that no ex-serviceman could sleep in peace while she remained in the civil service.
 She received a dismissal notice and, aside from time with the Ministry of Labour in 1922, that was the end of her civil service career.
 She began to work on her book Give and Take, which was published in 1923.
 Amber did not take well to being a housewife; at one point she wrote:

-"The life of washing up dishes in little separate houses and being necessarily subordinate in everything to the wage-earning man is I think very destructive to the women and to any opinion they may influence.
-It is humiliating and narrowing and there is nothing to be said in its favour... ...Oh how I should like some hard work again that brought one up against outside life".
+The life of washing up dishes in little separate houses and being necessarily subordinate in everything to the wage-earning man is I think very destructive to the women and to any opinion they may influence.
+It is humiliating and narrowing and there is nothing to be said in its favour... ...Oh how I should like some hard work again that brought one up against outside life.

 There was some strain in her marriage with George Rivers Blanco White.
 In their youth they had both adopted positive attitudes toward the free expression of love that were common in the literary, intellectual and left-wing society at the time, but as they grew older these attitudes were beginning to change.
-Writing of marriage in her book Worry in Women, she stated that if people choose to break ethical codes they had to be prepared to cope with guilt.
-She also stated that if a wife was unfaithful, she should not tell her husband, writing, "if ever there is a case for a downright lie, this is it".
+Writing of marriage in her book Worry in Women, she stated that if people choose to break ethical codes, they had to be prepared to cope with guilt.
+She also stated that if a wife was unfaithful, she should not tell her husband, writing, "if ever there is a case for a downright lie, this is it."

-In addition to Anna-Jane, Reeves had two children, Thomas, a patent lawyer, and Justin, an architect.
-Justin, who married the biologist Conrad Hal Waddington, is the mother of mathematician Dusa McDuff and anthropologist Caroline Humphrey.
+In addition to Anna-Jane, Reeves had two children, Thomas, a patent lawyer, and (Margaret) Justin Blanco White, an architect.
+Justin married the biologist Conrad Hal Waddington, and had two daughters, mathematician Dusa McDuff and anthropologist Caroline Humphrey.